daus-s/the-green-book/README.md

 Daus Carmichael
 #### betties.app

-the-green-book is a webapp that allows users to place bets with their friends like I would do in college with my roommates and friends.
+the-green-book is a web app that allows users to place bets with their friends like I would do in college with my roommates and friends.
 So here's to that little dumb and degenerate tradition!
 Cheers!
 :beer:
 ### Abstract
 theGreenBook, a social betting app paying homage to its humble beginnings as a green notebook shared by some friends

 ### Developers
-#### Dependcies
+#### Dependencies
 - `node` install via [brew install node](https://formulae.brew.sh/formula/node) on macOS

 Instructions to run locally